 Do you Have Astraphobia?

 I have established that a healthy fear of lightning is natural and it is an instinct to protect ourselves.
-However, there comes a point where your fear turns to phobia:
+However, there comes a point where your fear turns to phobia.
+Here are some symptoms:

 - Your life is planned around the weather.
+You're constantly checking the weather.
 You do not travel, make plans with friends, or leave your home if there’s a change of a storm

 - Thunderstorms leave you terrified, shaking, and exhibiting symptoms of a panic attack (hyper-ventilating, racing heart, feeling faint, etc.)